top of page

 Genetics: An inherited mutation of the genes BRCA1 or BRCA2 are responsible for about 10 to 15 percent of all ovarian cancers.
 Eastern European women and women of Ashkenazi Jewish descent are at higher risk of carrying BRCA1 and BRCA2 mutations.
 Women of Hispanic heritage, including those from Colorado's San Luis Valley, are also at higher risk for carrying this mutation.

-Increasing Age: A woman's risk of developing ovarian cancer is highest during her 60's and increases with age through her late 70's
+Increasing Age: An individual's risk of developing ovarian cancer is highest during her 60's and increases with age through the late 70's

-Reproductive history and infertility: A woman is at increased risk if she started menstruating at an early age, has not given birth to any children. had her first child after 30, experienced menopause after 50, or has never taken oral contraceptives.
+Reproductive history and infertility: An individual is at increased risk if they started menstruating at an early age, has not given birth to any children, had their first child after 30, experienced menopause after 50, or has never taken oral contraceptives.

 Obesity: A 2009 study found that obesity was associated with an almost 80 percent higher risk of ovarian cancer in women 50 to 71 who had not taken the hormones after menopause.